toasted-coder/The-Horiseon-Project/README.md

 4. Changed some div tags to their respective HTML5 semantic tags.
 5. Changed title of page to something descriptive of project.
 6. Removed a closing tag from an img.
+7. Added a display hidden element for footer.